Ethan DuBois came to Boston University wanting to explore "all it meant to be a college student."

 He had accepted Christ into his life as a young boy, but when he arrived on campus, his plans didn't include pursuing a relationship with God.

-Yet after filling out a spiritual interest survey that fall, Ethan got a call from Campus Crusade for Christ staff member Todd Williams (left, second from left), who invited Ethan (left, far left) to have coffee and discuss spiritual things.
+Yet after filling out a spiritual interest survey that fall, Ethan got a call from Cru staff member Todd Williams (left, second from left), who invited Ethan (left, far left) to have coffee and discuss spiritual things.
 "When Ethan and I first met, I didn't think it clicked," Todd says.
 However, at Todd's invitation, Ethan began attending a Bible study on campus.

 "I was initially drawn to the idea of community in the group," says Ethan.
 Still, there was conflict going on in his heart.
 "I was living a double life between my rebellious heart and giving Christianity another try."